|

 • In Monday’s session, investors will focus on the US ISM Manufacturing Purchasing Managers’ Index (PMI) data for January, which will be published at 15:00 GMT, and is expected to be higher at 48.3 from 47.9 in December.
 Though the manufacturing sector activity appears to have slightly improved, it continued to decline.
 A figure below 50.0 is considered a contraction in the business activity.

-Technical Analysis: GBP/USD holds key 20-day EMA
+Technical Analysis: GBP/USD sees immediate support near 20-day EMA

 The Pound Sterling trades marginally higher to near 1.3710 against the US Dollar as of writing.
-On Friday, the GBP/USD pair fell sharply after failing above the key resistance of 1.3785 last week.
+On Friday, the GBP/USD pair fell sharply after failing to hold above the key resistance of 1.3785 last week.
 The price still holds above the 20-day Exponential Moving Average (EMA), signifying that a strong upside trend remains intact.

 The 14-day Relative Strength Index (RSI) cools down to near 60.00 from overbought levels of 80.00, in what seems a steady advance, hinting at a possible return of bulls.